Zoadian/plusnew/README.md

 ```

 ### Try
 The Try-Component is for handling errors.
-When at the render function an error happened, the catch property will be executed and be displayed.
+When an error happend in the render function, the catch property will be executed and displayed.

 ```ts
 import plusnew, { component, Try } from 'plusnew';